linlinliu03/BayAreaTechnologies/README.md

 With BayAreaTechnologies, users will be able to:

+* Company logos
   * View data on technology statistics as they relate to top tech companies in the Bay Area.
   * View data on a particular tech company including company type, location, and main technologies used by hovering over a       specific company.
   * Check selectors that filter by location or company type specifying what data should be shown.

+* Bar Chart
   * View data on trending web frameworks statistics in 2019.
   * Hovering the bar chart to see different data rendered.

-In addition, the project will include:

-* A production README.

 ## Architecture and Technologies